Understanding Hospice and Morphine

 Like the word hospice, the word morphine can be frightening—until you learn more about it.

-“Truly,” says Maite Hernandez, RN, a representative for VITAS Healthcare in Florida, “morphine is a medication that is given even in the acute-care setting in the hospital.”
+“Truly,” says Maite Hernandez, RN, a training director for VITAS Healthcare in Florida, “morphine is a medication that is given even in the acute-care setting in the hospital.”

 Morphine is the mainstay of pain relief associated with anything from childbirth to advanced cancer, whether the patient can expect a full recovery or is receiving hospice services.